SourMesen/Mesen/Docs/content/debugging/EventViewer.md

 The colors can be configured and it's also possible to define [breakpoints](/debugging/debugger.html#breakpoint-configuration) as marks to be shown on the Event Viewer.
 This is done by enabling a breakpoint's `Mark on Event Viewer` option.
 This allows the event viewer to be used to display virtually any special event that needs to be tracked.

+When the `Show previous frame's events` option is enabled, all events for the last full frame (e.g the last 261 scanlines for NTSC) will be shown.
+Otherwise, only events that have occurred since the last pre-render scanline (scanline -1) will be shown.

 ## List View ##

 <div class="imgBox"><div>